XRPL-Commons/Jan2024_EVM_Links/readme.md

 ## Bridge Funds

-You will need to use the bridge tool: https://bridge.devnet.xrpl.org/
+You will need to use the bridge tool to fund the EVM sidechain account https://bridge.devnet.xrpl.org/

-## Mint contract
+## Mint Smart Contract
+There are many ways, here are a few...

 ### -> Using Forge
 https://github.com/XRPL-Commons/CyprusJan2024EVM